ngkalaf/ngkalaf.github.io/research.md

   <li>Boston, Joshua, Patrick Rickert, James F. Spriggs II, & Nicholas Waterbury.
 "The Curious Case of the Migrating Seat: Understanding the Role of Senate Norms in Confirming Judges on the U.S. Courts of Appeals."</li>

-<li>Boston, Joshua.
+<li>Boston, Joshua & <a href="https://gregsasso.me/" target="_blank">Greg Sasso</a>.
 "Varieties of Capitalism and Intellectual Property Institutions: Are differences in patent dispute resolutions a byproduct of economic features?"</li>
 </ul>